amaliatoutzi/61040-portfolio/assignments/assignment2/conceptdesign.md

 maintain a user’s public identity, favorites, and preset taste tags to power recommendations and social features

 principle
 users must make a profile to use the app; it acts as authentication but also identification; as users complete their profile (handle, bio, favorites, preset tags), their identity and tastes become visible to friends and usable by the recommendation system.
-Following links determine whose shared logs appear in a user’s feed; if a profile is PRIVATE, only followers can see that user’s feed.
+Following links determine whose shared logs are viewable by other users; if a profile is PRIVATE, only followers can see that user’s logs.

 state
 a set of Profiles with